Cutting to The Heart of the Matter

 Performance vs. Faith

 How are men successful in the world?
-We quickly figure out that we have to dress a certain way, have a certain job, make a certain amount of money, live in the right house, or have a good family.
+We quickly figure out that we have to dress a certain way, have a certain job, make a certain amount of money, live in the right house, or project a certain appearance as a family.
 The focus is on external things that we can do or see.

 The problem is that in both of these cases a man is basically relying on his own strength to be his god.
-We end up with men who are focused on whether their external behavior matches some ideal, but who are totally disconnected from a heart of faith.
+We end up with men who are focused on whether their external behavior matches some ideal, but who, internally, are totally disconnected from a heart of faith.

 Men know how to play the game, and, if you let them, they will follow your rules to perfection.
-The only problem is that in ten or twenty years, like Lou, they will realize their hearts are dead.
-(See also: No Man Fails on Purpose.)
+The only problem is that in 10 or 20 years, like Lou, they will realize their hearts are dead.

 Why Is This So Important?